Soft Tissue Lasers: Frenectomy

 Even if any laser wavelength may be used to perform both mandibular and maxillary frenectomies, the patient who suffers bleeding problem will require to have hemostasis when performing soft tissues surgery or to use safest choice to do the surgery.

-The labial frenectomy for upper lip: this is done on the upper lip.
-The labial frenectomy does involve frenum which is attaching at upper lip and at the upper jaw.
+The labial frenectomy for the upper lip: this is done on the upper lip.
+The labial frenectomy involves the frenum, which is attached to the upper lip and the upper jaw.
 This is normally with children while the gum and the teeth are still developing.

-Labial frenectomy for the lower lip: The frenectomy on the lower lip is done for the same reasons as it happens with upper lip.
+Labial frenectomy for the lower lip: The frenectomy on the lower lip is done for the same reasons as it happens with the upper lip.
 It is meant to stop the gum recession and periodontal problems.
-However, it can be done in old people who want to have denture fixed.
-If the lip is moving, frenum may make the denture loose which may lead to the improper fit.
+However, it can be done in old people who want to have dentures fixed.
+If the lip is moving, the frenum may make the denture lose, leading to an improper fit.